mohas95/kiichigoFirmware/README.md

 - [TB67S128FTG](https://www.pololu.com/product/2998) Motor Driver Support added inherets from StepperDriver.
 - StepperMotor library added to abstract StepperDriver controls, includes motor specific functionalities such as revolution control, position tracking.
 Dependent on StepperDriver class.
 - Logging module added to simplify displaying various levels of messages on Serial Monitor.
+- Multi-Motor Control with the MotionPlanner Package.
+    - Current Functionality is to receive commands from Serial USB
+    - Concurrent operation with the loop_forever() method (blocking)
+    - USB Serial Command list:
+        1. MOVE <`motorlabel1`>,<`revolutions`> <`motorlabel2`><`revolutions`> ... : This command sets the number of revolutions that each motor in the motion planner should make, currently only accepts int (ex.
+"MOVE x,100 y,-100 z,10")
+        2. SPEED (in progress)
+        3. STANDBY (in progress)
+        4. POSITION (in progress)
+        4. HOME (in progress)